tindandelion/rust-bittorrent-client/_posts/2025-11-20-discovering-serde.md

 }
 ```

-Unfortunately, there's no easy way to calculate this value using the extension points that serde provides to us.
+Unfortunately, there's no easy way to calculate this value using the extension points that Serde provides to us.
 You see, to be able to calculate SHA-1, we need access to the raw byte representation of the `info` section.
-However, with the abstractions that serde gives us, we are completely isolated from the low-level data bytes: it's all hidden behind the `Deserializer` abstraction.
+However, with the abstractions that Serde gives us, we are completely isolated from the low-level data bytes: it's all hidden behind the `Deserializer` abstraction.
 There's no way for us to get our hands on the raw binary data.

 This is a flip side of the abstraction coin.
 On one hand, we are spared from dealing with pesky low-level details of binary data representation.
 On the other hand, we lose the ability to do something specific when the access to that representation is really needed.

 It seems that the only way to calculate the SHA-1 hash of the info section is to serialize it back into bytes first, and hope that the serialized byte array will be exactly the same as the one we read from the torrent file.
-Luckily, serde will help up us with serialization, and there's a way to plug this code into the overall deserialization process, with the use of an intermediate data type that will hold raw data from `info` section and can be converted to the instance of `Info` struct.
+Luckily, Serde will help us with serialization, and there's a way to plug this code into the overall deserialization process, with the use of an intermediate data type that will hold raw data from `info` section and can be converted to the instance of `Info` struct.

 We begin by declaring the internal data type, `InfoInternal`: